LassoSoft/LassoGuide/lasso_guide_source/operations/retrieving-email.rst

    // Subject: Test
    // Content-Type: text/plain; charset=ISO-8859-1; format=flowed
    // Content-Transfer-Encoding: 7bit
    //
    // Testing
    // <hr />

 Both `email_pop->retrieve` and `email_pop->delete` could be specified with the current `loop_count` as a parameter, but it is unnecessary since they pick up the loop count from the surrounding `iterate` method.
 This example only downloads and displays the text of each message.
-Most solutions will need to use the `email_parse` type defined below to parse and process the downloaded messages.
+Most solutions will use the :type:`email_parse` type defined below to parse and process the downloaded :messages.

 None of the deletes will actually be performed until the connection to the remote server is closed.
 The `email_pop->close` method performs all deletes and